-Contact channels are independent functional areas in Enneo and can be operated individually or combined to form a comprehensive Omnichannel solution.They establish the entry routes for customer inquiries.
-Each incoming message is assigned to a channel and processed in Enneo as a ticket.
-This creates a consistent foundation for processing, automation, and routing – regardless of the communication method used.
+Contact channels are independent functional areas in Enneo and can be operated individually or combined into a complete omnichannel solution.They form the entry points for customer inquiries.
+Each received message is assigned to a channel and processed in Enneo as a ticket.
+This creates a consistent basis for processing, automation, and routing - irrespective of the communication method used.

 Supported Channels in Enneo